 Galileos® 3D digital imaging is a program that uses cone beam images to create a 3D copy of our patients’ face and skull structures.
-With these images, Dr. Sheikh and Dr. Shazib can more accurately examine your oral health, plan dental implant and oral surgery procedures, and perform treatments more accurately and specific to your unique smile.
+With these images, Dr. Sheikh can more accurately examine your oral health, plan dental implant and oral surgery procedures, and perform treatments more accurately and specific to your unique smile.
 Because Galileos® imaging is quick, planning and implant placement can often be carried out in the same appointment.
 For more information about how our team at Kennebunk Center for Dentistry uses Galileos 3D imaging in Kennebunk, Maine, to perform complex procedures, please contact us today at 207-985-7944.

 For many years, dentists have relied on digital X-rays and CAT scans to receive detailed images of their patients’ mouth and skull.
 Today, however, dental technology has allowed dentists to rely on 3D images for a more accurate image.
 Galileos 3D digital imaging, however, takes 3D imaging to a whole new level.
-By using a cone beam imaging system, Galileos scans provide our dentists with a high-resolution 3D recreation of the patient’s mouth and skull.
+By using a cone beam imaging system, Galileos scans provide our dentist with a high-resolution 3D recreation of the patient’s mouth and skull.

 Creating a Galileos 3D image is very quick and convenient.
 Patients will simply sit in a designated seat while the cone beams take hundreds of images to compile a 3D digital replica of the patient’s face in under 30 seconds.
-From here, our dentists can view the various tissue and bone layers.
+From here, our dentist can view the various tissue and bone layers.
 They can also zoom in on specified areas to view the details of how the various mechanisms of the jaw and face interact, as well as view the overall image or detailed images from various angles.
 Galileos 3D digital imaging is extremely detailed and useful for many reasons, including:

 - Determining jawbone quality of where dental implant is going to be placed